jsenv/core/readme.md

 5 - Click `main.html`

-Browser naviguates to `main.html` and execute the file.
+Browser navigates to `main.html` and execute the file.
 Hello world is displayed in the browser.

 ![dev server hello world screenshot](./docs/demo_exploring_hello_world.png)